May 2020: Changes in relation to the Coronavirus Act 2020

-Any complaint received should be recorded (on MiCare) and Manchester City Council’s Corporate Complaints Team (Adults) should be notified even where a quick resolution is achieved.
+Any complaint received should be recorded (on MiCare) and Manchester City Council’s Feedback and Complaints Service (Adults) should be notified even where a quick resolution is achieved.

 4.2 Formal complaints

-If it is clear the person wishes to make a formal complaint or that local resolution has failed, this should be passed to the Corporate Complaints Team (Adults), who will obtain all information possible in order to consider the seriousness of the complaint and to enable the complaint to be investigated and resolved as quickly as possible.
+If it is clear the person wishes to make a formal complaint or that local resolution has failed, this should be passed to the Feedback and Complaints Service (Adults), who will obtain all information possible in order to consider the seriousness of the complaint and to enable the complaint to be investigated and resolved as quickly as possible.

-After receiving a complaint where a quick resolution is not possible, the Corporate Complaints Team (Adults) will acknowledge the complainant within three working days.
+After receiving a complaint where a quick resolution is not possible, the Feedback and Complaints Service (Adults) will acknowledge the complainant within three working days.
 The acknowledgement will:

 - identify the points of the complaint to be investigated;